joost-morsink/Rest/docs/arch.md

 Metadata is propagated to the layer above, so it can be implemented per the protocol required.

 #### Layered
-This constraint is an external constraint and can be satisfied by proper implementation.
+This constraint is an external constraint and can be satisfied by proper infrastructural implementation.

 #### Code on demand
 This constraint is dependent on the specific protocol used to expose the Rest service and can be satisfied by the consuming library.